MahHakim98/Automation-Task/SeleniumTask/Readme.txt

 ## Limitations

 - The tests currently focus only on the registration process and do not cover login functionality.
-- The test framework is primarily designed for web applications; further enhancements are needed for mobile or API testing.
+- The test framework is primarily designed for web applications;

 ## Getting Started